LaunchCodeEducation/lchs/src/chapters/dictionaries/project.rst

 The next statement in ``main()`` calls the ``prompt_user_for_words`` function and sends ``mlib_dict`` as the argument.
-We want the function to prompt the player for each of the words needed for the Mad-Lib.
+We want the function to prompt the player for each of the words needed in the Mad-Lib.

 The function should work something like this: